 On the basis of this general educational policy, every location made its own educational procedure, which has been written in close cooperation with the pedagogue, the team and the parents.

 Via the subheading “inscribe” you can log in to the part, only for parents, and you will find the educational procedure per location.

-We offer professional day care and after school care for children from 0 to 12 years old.
-The children will be placed in baby groups (from 0 to 2 years old) and toddler groups (from 2 to 4 years old).
-In some locations there are also groups for children from 1 to 3.
+We offer professional day care for children from 0 to 4 years old.
+The children will be placed in baby groups (from 0 to 2 years old), toddler groups (from 2 to 4 years old) or vertical groups (0-4 years old).

-There are two after school care groups (BSO) for children from 3,5 to 12 years old.
-For each group there are two professional teachers.
+For each group there are two pedagogical staffmembers.
 In every location, there is a senior staff member, who also fulfills coordinating tasks and replaces the location manager, when absent.
-Our Central Office in the Hoge Prins Willemstraat in Scheveningen, is the work place of the management team and the supporting services like planning and financial administration.
+Our Central Office on the Nieuwe Parklaan in Scheveningen, is the work place of the management team and the supporting services like planning and financial administration.

 Safety and inspection

 The safety of your child is our main concern.
 In every location you will find a “ protocol front door policy”.
 You will find this policy in the information about the practical details of your location.
 This protocol can only be implemented well, when the parents also apply the rules.
 From every child we need to dispose of the up-to-date personal details.
 We ask your cooperation in keeping these details up to date.

 All our locations are supervised by the local health authorities (GGD) and are frequently visited by the inspection.
 All locations comply with the requirements, set by law, about safety and hygiene.

 An inventory of risks is made up at all locations every year.
 As for fire safety, an evacuation exercise is held every year and at every location there is an evacuation plan.
 The reports of the inspections are made public on the website of the municipality of The Hague and are available at every location.